MicheleVantini-1/SE2_16_170670_P/README.md

 # SE2_16_170670_P
 Implementation of the mockup realized about meals delivery system.

-Attention: for the purpose of this test the menu is present only for January 2017
+Attention: for the purpose of this test the menu is present only for January 2017, so via the UI you can add order only for January 2017